AntonMcClure/py0x0/README.md

 An easy-to-use command-line interface for 0x0 "Null Pointer" pastebin services written in Python3.

 ## Installation (Release)
-  1. Clone the repo with `git clone https://code.pyuku.com/anton/py0x0.git` (alternatively can be cloned from `git clone https://github.com/AntonMcClure/py0x0.git` or `git clone https://tildegit.org/anton/py0x0.git`)
+  1. Clone the repo with `git clone https://git.pyuku.com/anton/py0x0.git` (alternatively can be cloned from `git clone https://github.com/AntonMcClure/py0x0.git`)
   2. Go to directory `cd py0x0`
   3. Copy `config.py.example` to `config.py`
   4. Open `config.py` with your preferred text editor and set the `server` value